InterPlay Chaplain Untensive

 In addition, you will:

-This event will have the opportunity for reading CEU's.
+This event will also have the opportunity for reading CEUs.

 Studies on rituals, chaplaincy, and resilience (SSM - Qualitative Research in Health and Journal of Palliative Medicine)

-- Chaplains who what to earn CEU's in a fun and supportive environment
+- Chaplains who want to earn CEUs in a fun and supportive environment.

 - Chaplains embracing the power of creativity.